-Using Splunk to receive data from Azion Data Streaming
+How to use Splunk to receive data from Data Streaming

-Continue reading this hands-on guide to see step by step of how to connect Splunk’s endpoint to Data Streaming.
+Continue reading for a step by step on how to connect an Splunk endpoint to receive data from Data Streaming.

 To use Splunk as a destination for your logs, you’ll need to: